pyscf/pyscf.github.io/source/user/adc.rst

 The ADC methods involve a perturbative expansion of a propagator followed by truncation at a certain order :math:`n` that defines the ADC(n) approximation.
-Depending upon the property being investigated, propagators can be of different types, which lead to different variants of the ADC method.
+Depending upon the property being investigated, propagators can be of different types.
+Some common examples include the polarization propagator for neutral electronic excitations, the one-particle Green's function for charged excitations, and the two-electron propagator for Auger electron spectroscopy.
+The different propagators lead to different variants of the ADC method.

-At present, the `adc` module in PySCF can be used to calculate charged excitations, such as ionization potentials (IP-ADC) and electron affinities (EA-ADC) with different ADC(n) approximations (ADC(2), ADC(2)-X and ADC(3)). :cite:`Trofimov2005,Banerjee2019` The ADC(n) methods provide access to the
+At present, the `adc` module in PySCF can be used to calculate the one-particle Green's function, that provides access to charged excitations, such as ionization potentials (IP-ADC) and electron affinities (EA-ADC) with different ADC(n) approximations (ADC(2), ADC(2)-X and ADC(3)). :cite:`Trofimov2005,Banerjee2019` The ADC(n) methods provide access to the